suni639/quantum_computing_101/Project_4_Quantum_Teleportation/README.md

 Quantum teleportation enables the transfer of the quantum state of one qubit (the sender, typically referred to as Alice's qubit) to another qubit (the receiver, typically referred to as Bob's qubit).
 The state transfer is achieved without physically sending the qubit through space.
 Instead, the process relies on quantum entanglement and classical communication.

 ### Quantum Entanglement
-Entanglement is a quantum phenomenon where two or more qubits become intertwined in such a way that the state of one qubit instantly affects the state of the other, regardless of the distance between them.
+Entanglement is a quantum phenomenon where two or more qubits become interconnected in such a way that the state of one qubit instantly affects the state of the other, regardless of the distance between them.
 This experiment uses entanglement to establish a link between Alice's and Bob's qubits.

 ### Classical Communication
 While the quantum state itself cannot be copied or measured directly due to the no-cloning theorem and the collapse of the wave function upon measurement, classical information about the measurement results can be sent from Alice to Bob.
 Bob uses this classical information to perform operations on his entangled qubit to recreate the original quantum state.

 ## Key Concepts